nghttp2/nghttp2/README.rst

     ``max_deflate_size``.

 max_deflate_size
-    The maximum header table size encoder uses.
+    The maximum header table size the encoder uses.
 This can be smaller than ``max_size``.
-In this case, encoder only uses up to first ``max_deflate_size`` buffer.
+In this case, the encoder only uses up to first ``max_deflate_size`` buffer.
 Since the header table size is still ``max_size``, the encoder has to keep track of entries ouside the ``max_deflate_size`` but inside the ``max_size`` and make sure